goliatone/menagerie/README.md

 `menagerie:*` provides the following tasks:

 * `menagerie:user:create`: --username, --email
-* `menagerie:user:update`: --id, all other options behind double dashes.
+* `menagerie:user:update`: --id, all other attributes as options behind double dashes.
 * `menagerie:user:delete`: --id

 * `menagerie:token:create`: --userid
 * `menagerie:token:update`: --id
 * `menagerie:token:delete`: --token

+* `menagerie:location:create`: --uuid (optional), --name, --description
+* `menagerie:location:update`: --id, all other attributes as options behind double dashes.
+* `menagerie:location:delete`: --id

 This also means that we can use [envset][envset] to manage connection environmental variables, so we can: